-We are a clinical-stage rare disease biopharmaceutical company dedicated to developing novel innovative therapeutics for rare diseases that affect bone health and blood vessel function.
-Our expertise lies in the treatment of diseases impacting PPi-Adenosine Pathway, where the vasculature, soft tissue, and skeleton.
-Through our in-depth understanding of a key biological pathway, we are pursuing the development of therapeutics that address pathologic ENPP1 enzyme generates inorganic pyrophosphate ("PPi"), which regulates mineralization, and adenosine, which controls intimal proliferation or (the overgrowth of smooth muscle cell overgrowth that leads to narrowing and the obstruction of cells inside blood vessels, to improve the underlying causes of these debilitating diseases. vessels).
-It is well established that low levels of plasma pyrophosphate ("PPi") drive pathologic mineralization and low levels of adenosine drive intimal proliferation in a number of rare diseases.
+We are a clinical-stage biopharmaceutical company dedicated to developing innovative therapeutics for rare diseases that affect bone health and blood vessel function.
+Our expertise lies in the PPi-Adenosine Pathway, where the ENPP1 enzyme generates inorganic pyrophosphate ("PPi"), which regulates mineralization, and adenosine, which controls intimal proliferation (the overgrowth of smooth muscle cells inside blood vessels).
+It is well established that low levels of PPi drive pathologic mineralization and low levels of adenosine drive intimal proliferation in a number of rare diseases.
 Disruptions in this pathway impact the levels of these molecules, leading to severe musculoskeletal, cardiovascular, and neurological conditions, including ENPP1 Deficiency, ABCC6 Deficiency, calciphylaxis, and ossification of the posterior longitudinal ligament ("OPLL").
-We are initially focused on developing a novel therapy for diseases characterized by pathologic calcification pathological mineralization and intimal proliferation, including ENPP1 Deficiency and ABCC6 Deficiency as well as calciphylaxis.
+We are initially focused on developing a novel therapy for diseases characterized by pathological mineralization and intimal proliferation, including ENPP1 Deficiency and ABCC6 Deficiency as well as calciphylaxis.

 ENPP1 and ABCC6 Deficiencies are rare chronic, systemic, and progressive genetic diseases occurring over the course of a patient's lifetime, starting as early as fetal development and spanning into adulthood.
 These diseases represent a significant unmet medical need, with high mortality rates for infants with ENPP1 Deficiency and high levels of morbidity occurring for patients with these diseases throughout their lives.
 Calciphylaxis is a rare disorder with a high mortality rate that mostly affects patients with end-stage kidney disease ("ESKD").
 There are currently no approved therapies for ENPP1 Deficiency, ABCC6 Deficiency, or calciphylaxis.
-Currently available treatments seek to minimize the manifestations of these diseases and do not address the underlying causes of these diseases. causes.
+Currently available treatments seek to minimize the manifestations of these diseases and do not address the underlying causes.

-Our lead product candidate, INZ-701, is a soluble, recombinant, or genetically engineered, ENPP1 fusion protein that is designed to cleave extracellular adenosine triphosphate ("ATP") to generate plasma increase PPi and adenosine, monophosphate ("AMP"), which can be processed enabling the potential treatment of multiple diseases caused by deficiencies in these molecules.
-By targeting the PPi-Adenosine Pathway, INZ-701 aims to phosphate correct pathologic mineralization and adenosine.
-This process is central to intimal proliferation, addressing the regulation of calcium deposition throughout the body significant morbidity and is further associated with the inhibition of intimal proliferation. mortality in these devastating diseases.
-We have generated robust proof of concept data in preclinical models of ENPP1 Deficiency, ABCC6 Deficiency, and in support of our calciphylaxis program, chronic kidney disease ("CKD") demonstrating that INZ-701 prevented pathologic mineralization and skeletal abnormalities, led to improvements in overall health and survival, and prevented intimal proliferation.
+Our lead product candidate, INZ-701, is a soluble, recombinant, or genetically engineered, ENPP1 fusion protein that is designed to increase PPi and adenosine, enabling the potential treatment of multiple diseases caused by deficiencies in these molecules.
+By targeting the PPi-Adenosine Pathway, INZ-701 aims to correct pathologic mineralization and intimal proliferation, addressing the significant morbidity and mortality in these devastating diseases.
+We have generated robust proof of concept data in preclinical models of ENPP1 Deficiency, ABCC6 Deficiency, and in support of our calciphylaxis program, chronic kidney disease demonstrating that INZ-701 prevented pathologic mineralization and skeletal abnormalities, led to improvements in overall health and survival, and prevented intimal proliferation.